ARelaxedScholar/a-relaxed-universe/src/site/notes/1. Cosmos/Lebesgue Measures.md

 The proof makes use of a few concepts explained here:
 [[1.
 Cosmos/Axiom Of Choice\|Axiom Of Choice]]
 ## Usage in [[1.
 Cosmos/Probability Theory\|Probability Theory]]
 By using the standard and more easily manipulable concept of [[1.
 Cosmos/Algebra\|algebras]] we can surgically select elements of $2^\varOmega$ that are of interest to us and assign them probabilities.
 These probabilities since assigned on algebras that are not $\sigma$ can hardly be called [[1.
-Cosmos/Probability Measure\|probability measures]] and are typically denoted $P_0$.
+Cosmos/Probability Measure (According to Kolmogorov)\|probability measures]] and are typically denoted $P_0$.
 For the uniform case for example our pseudo-measure $P_0$ is for an arbitrary algebra $\varXi$ is:
 $$
 P_0(\varXi) = \sum_{i=1}^n(b_i-a_i)
 $$